hypirion/inlein/doc/inlein-protocol.md

 As a result, extra fields cannot be named `error`.

-After a request is sent, the server will immediately respond with an ack:
+After a request is sent, the daemon will immediately respond with an ack:

 ```clj
 {:type "ack"